scheung97/assistive_robotics/README.md

 1. Implement Bluetooth connectivity to get input values from a mobile device
 2. Utilize Simulink for PWM signal creation instead of VR
 3. Develop a GUI or app to create a more user-friendly design
+4. Synchronize the real-time data between Matlab Mobile App and Simulink Model
-4. Incorporate hardware (i.e. motors, raspberry pi, chasis, etc.)
+5. Incorporate hardware (i.e. motors, raspberry pi, chasis, etc.)